-In order for modelling to be adopted as a competence-oriented practice in the classroom, teachers must first interpret what the different aspects of such modelling are - i.e. they must make the competence goal operational (Nielsen, Tidemand, and Dolin 2018).
-As argued at length elsewhere (Nielsen, 2015), the Danish curriculum provides only minimal support for teachers to make 'modelling competence' - as a transversal learning goal - operational.
+In order for modelling to be adopted as a competence-oriented practice in the classroom, teachers must first interpret what the different aspects of such modelling are-i.e. they must make the competence goal operational (Nielsen et al. 2018).
+As argued at length elsewhere (Nielsen 2015), the Danish curriculum provides only minimal support for teachers to make "modelling competence"-as a crosscutting learning goal-operational.
 Indeed, the terms in which the construct of modelling competence are formulated are too general in curriculum documents and not based on a systematic theoretical framework.
 There is no tradition in Denmark of developing or approving teaching materials targeted at the curriculum or of including comprehensive guidelines for teaching in the curriculum.
 Similarly, modelling is not explicitly addressed in Danish teacher education (Ministry of Education 2015).

-The competence-oriented approach in Denmark mirrors an international trend in education (Ananiadou and Claro 2009; Crujeiras and Jiménez-Aleixandre 2013), and the introduction of competence-based curricula is being used as part of strategic planning for educational change across Scandinavian, and in many European, countries (Rasmussen 2013).
+The introduction of competence-based curricula is being used as part of strategic planning for educational change across Scandinavia, and in many European countries (Rasmussen 2013).
 In science education, the concept of competence is still a topic of ongoing debate (Ropohl et al. 2018; Rönnebeck et al. 2018).
-In this paper, we will define a competence as an insightful readiness to successfully act in a way that meets the challenges of a given situation that contains a particular (subject-specific) problem (cf. Busch, Elf, and Horst 2004).
-This general definition will later serve as the foundation of our operational framework for modelling competence (see next section).
-The key point to note is that a competence harbours an action component - i.e. a competent person is able to act in a specific way in a situation (e.g. able to solve a problem) - rather than just relying on passive knowledge (cf. Ropohl et al. 2018).
-According to Nielsen and Gottschau (2005), an action in competence-oriented teaching is characterized as being reflective and conscious, and the action should be purposeful and motivated, while at the same time directed at solving a specific problem.
+In this paper, we will define a competence as an insightful readiness to successfully act in a way that meets the challenges of a given situation containing a particular (subject-specific) problem (cf. Busch et al. 2004).
+While the concept of competence is not clearly defined in the Danish curriculum (Nielsen 2015), the abovementioned general definition has been used as a basis for discussing the concept of competence in the context of science education in Denmark, and will later serve as the foundation of our operational framework for modelling competence (see next section).
+The key point to note is that a competence harbours an action component-i.e. a competent person is able to act in a specific way in a situation (e.g. able to solve a problem)-rather than just relying on passive knowledge (cf. Ropohl et al. 2018).
+According to Nielsen and Gottschau (2005), an action in competence-oriented teaching is characterised as being reflective and conscious, and the action should be purposeful and motivated, while at the same time directed at solving a specific problem.